|

 badly as things had begun for me, once I made it to the beach, it

+got worse.
 The entire beach was a killing

 field.
 Artillery and machine gun fire were exploding all around